 US GEOTRACES cruises collect in-situ pumped particles at 16-24 depths throughout the water column – allowing for the highest resolution profiles of particulate flux ever generated.
 This is important for studies of POC flux and regeneration depths, which have been hampered by limited data availability and discrepant estimates of the spatial variation in POC regeneration depths across different methods.
 Hayes et al. 2019 found that POC fluxes from 230Th-normalization agreed well with both other radiochemical methods and sediment traps in the North Atlantic, indicating that 230Th-normalization can be used as an internally-consistent tool to study particulate fluxes.

 I am currently using 230Th-normalization to study POC flux and regeneration in the Eastern Tropical South Pacific, using samples from the GEOTRACES GP16 section.
-POC regeneration length scales vary strongly between the highly productive waters overlying the Peru Oxygen Minimum Zone, and the oligotrophic waters of the South Pacific Gyre (Pavia et al. in review).
+POC regeneration length scales vary strongly between the highly productive waters overlying the Peru Oxygen Minimum Zone, and the oligotrophic waters of the South Pacific Gyre (Pavia et al. 2019).
 I am also working on adapting 230Th-normalization to study other particulate constituent cycles, including CaCO3 dissolution and mesopelagic iron residence times.